cits5501/cits5501.github.io/assets/lectures/lect02--testing.md

 ### (Aside: terminology)

-Note that we will use terminology that's consistent with:
+We will use terminology that's roughly consistent with:

 - Ammann & Offutt,[^ammann] and
 - Bruegge & Dutoit[^bruegge]